Physics Calculators ▶ Air Density Calculator

 Rv = Specific gas constant for water [461.495 J/(kg·K)]

-For measuring the air density at a given location, you need some basic weather parameters like the pressure and temperature.
+If you are thinking about how to calculate density of air then for measuring the air density at a given location, you need some basic weather parameters like the pressure and temperature.
 To calculate air density from pressure and temperature, you need to understand some basic units of pressure and temperature.

 The air pressure is a force exerted on a surface by the air above it as gravity pulls it to Earth.
 The air pressure is commonly measured with a barometer or in Pascals.